Originally posted: 12/30/2019

 - For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; (Ephesians 2:8).

-- He Takes Away Our Sin while we are yet sinners; He does not expect us to clean up before we come to Him by faith, for it is impossible to clean ourselves up enough.
+- He Takes Away Our Sin while we are yet sinners; He does not expect us to clean up before we come to Him by faith, for it is impossible to clean ourselves up enough to fit us for His Presence.

 - But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us, (Romans 5:8).